AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 	- Offenders (including those participating in the topic) will be asked to stop.
 Repeated offenses will result in a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).
 2. Suicidal topics, discussion of its methods, "live coverage" of your own or others suicide attempts are banned community-wide *with no exception*.
 	- Offenders (including those participating in the topic) will be *immediately* subjected to a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).
-3. Aggrevated verbal abuse and humiliation of the members or their implied relatives are banned community-wide *with no exception*.
+3. Aggravated verbal abuse and humiliation of the members or their implied relatives are banned community-wide *with no exception*.
 	- This does not include occasionally used profanities, or those used jokingly or to strengthen the tone - however, if anyone were to be annoyed, stop.
 	- Offenders (including those participating in the topic) will be asked to stop.
 Repeated offenses will result in a one-time community-wide ban (you may re-enter immediately, but take the hint and stop).
 4. Humiliation and discrimination of any person, religion, ideology, location, ... are banned community-wide *with no exception*.